 Top image: Human remains unearthed at Jareng Bori rockshelter in Pantar Island.
 Photo: Dr Stuart Hawkins/ANU

 ANU School of Culture, History and Language

 Sue O’Connor, FAHA, is a Distinguished Professor of Archaeology in the ANU College of Asia and the Pacific.

-Professor Peter Bellwood is an Emeritus Professor in the ANU School of Archaeology and Anthropology.
+Peter Bellwood is an Emeritus Professor at the ANU School of Archaeology and Anthropology.

 The apparent victor of Indonesia’s election looked to TikTok to woo young voters.
 But did he manage to win hearts, minds and votes?

 As we approach the two-year anniversary of war in Ukraine, the conflict looks to enter a more dire stage.